winelover is at a ShareVino wine event

 Pace like you're running a half-marathon, not a sprint

-The first round is a scan — twenty to thirty minutes walking the room, no glass in hand, reading the table signs and identifying the producers you want to taste seriously.
+The first round is a scan — ten minutes walking the room, no glass in hand, reading the table signs and identifying the producers you want to taste seriously.

 The second round is the focused tasting — twelve to twenty wines, slowly, with notes.
 This is where the actual work happens.